opencast/helper-scripts/whisper-AI-exec-script/readme.md

 The workflow is a template, you need to configure first to your setup before to use it.
 Some things to take into account.

+The workflow as it is will remove existing subtitles flavored `captions/vtt+de` or `captions/vtt+en`.

 - On the `configuration_panel` field, you can enable or disable models that you will not use. simply add `document.getElementById("ID").disabled = true;` in the script part, for example:

     ```html